 Corbie the Raven 2013 Tour Bird

-Author: John Ranes II
+Author: John Ranes II September/14/13

-Corbie the Raven is simply a delightful design and will be available in early October to mark the tour of Gunther Ulricht as he visits shops across the United States.
+be available in early October to mark the tour of Gunther Ulricht as he visits shops across the United States.

 This "Cracking Bird" becomes the 17th tour bird in a series of small wooden nutcrackers by Holzkunst Christian Ulbricht.